The Purple Empress

 Opening Scene - The Hippodrome, Constantinople, 527 CE

-But on this spring morning in 527, neither Theodora nor the cheering crowds could know that the greatest test of her power still lay ahead – a moment when the fate of the empire would rest in her hands alone.
+But on this spring morning in 527, neither Theodora nor the cheering crowds could know that the greatest test of her power still lay ahead.
+A moment was coming when the fate of the empire would rest in her hands alone.

 The Byzantine Empire of the 6th century was a realm of stark contrasts and simmering tensions.
-While still maintaining the structures and traditions of ancient Rome, it was evolving into a distinctly medieval, Christian society.
+It still maintained the structures and traditions of ancient Rome, but was evolving into a distinctly medieval, Christian society.
 The old pagan temples had given way to magnificent churches, though ancient Greek philosophy still flourished in the schools.
-Latin was giving way to Greek, and the western half of the Roman Empire had fallen to barbarian kingdoms.
+Latin was giving way to Greek, and the western half of the Roman Empire had already fallen to barbarian kingdoms.

 Into this complex world stepped Justin's nephew and heir, Justinian.
-Born to peasant stock in a remote Balkan province, Justinian had risen through military and administrative service.
-But his choice of bride shocked society: Theodora, a former actress and courtesan.
-In Byzantine society, actresses were considered little better than prostitutes, and marriage between social classes was strictly regulated.
+Born to peasant stock in a remote Balkan province, he had risen through military and administrative service.
+His choice of bride, however, shocked society.
+Theodora was a former actress and courtesan, and in Byzantine society actresses were considered little better than prostitutes.
+Marriage between social classes was strictly regulated.

 The Nika Riots: Theodora's Finest Hour

 For five days, the city burned.
 The rioters proclaimed a new emperor, and senators who resented Justinian's centralizing reforms backed the uprising.
 The fires destroyed much of the city center, including the original Hagia Sophia church.
-Justinian's generals seemed powerless to restore order as the mob grew to over 100,000 strong.
+Justinian's generals seemed powerless to restore order as the mob swelled past 100,000.

 On January 18, the situation reached its crisis point.
-Justinian's advisors urged him to flee the city while he still could.
+Justinian's advisors urged him to flee while he still could.
 Ships were prepared for the imperial couple's escape.
-In the palace council chamber, the emperor wavered, seeing his dream of Roman restoration crumbling before him.
+In the palace council chamber, the emperor wavered, watching his dream of Roman restoration crumble before him.

 Then Theodora rose to speak.
-Ancient historian Procopius recorded her words:
+The ancient historian Procopius recorded her words:

 "My opinion then is that the present time is inopportune for flight, even though it brings safety...
 For one who has been an emperor it is unendurable to be a fugitive.
 May I never be separated from this purple, and may I not live that day on which those who meet me shall not address me as mistress.
 If you wish to save yourself, O Emperor, there is no difficulty...
 As for me, I approve a certain ancient saying that royalty is a good burial-shroud."